The Honorable Robert Pitofsky

 600 Pennsylvania Avenue, N.W.

 Dear Chairman Pitofsky:

-The attached report covers the Office of Inspector General's (OIG) activities for the first half of fiscal year 1998, and is submitted according to Section 5 of the Inspector General Act of 1978, as amended.
-The Act requires that you submit this report, with your Report of Final Action, to the appropriate Congressional committees on, or before, May 31, 1998.
+The attached report covers the Office of Inspector General's (OIG) activities for the first half of fiscal year 2000, and is submitted according to Section 5 of the Inspector General Act of 1978, as amended.

-As in the past, I appreciate management's support, and I look forward to working with you in our ongoing efforts to promote economy and efficiency in agency programs.
+As in the past, management has been responsive in attempting to address all OIG recommendations.
+I appreciate management's support, and I look forward to working with you in our ongoing efforts to promote economy and efficiency in agency programs.

 Frederick J. Zirkel

 TABLE OF CONTENTS